 - Test case

 Although this is internal documentation, its users are also people who want to work with clear information.
 A unified approach to design, combined with care for the potential reader, simplifies the entire team’s work.

 There are situations when the incorrect understanding of test cases leads to missed bugs and, as a result, customer dissatisfaction.
 Let’s look at how each of these documents should be created to be reliable, structured, and user-friendly.

 It is a document that describes the entire scope of testing work and the resources required for this purpose.
 This QA doc is created at the initial stage of the project when the requirements are collected, the terms of reference are formed, the scope of work, and the list of tasks become clear.

 The professionally created test plan is an example and indicator of the team’s professionalism.
 Besides, this test document offers many advantages:

-This is a guide for the testing process.
-It guides your approach to testing and describes the testing methods you need to follow.
+- This is a guide for the testing process.
+It defines your approach to testing and describes the testing methods you need to follow.

 A test plan may contain the following elements:

-The introductory part includes a description of the test object: systems, applications, and the goals and objectives of the subsystem.
+- The introductory part includes a description of the test object: systems, applications, the goals and objectives of the subsystem.

 Usually, the test plan is prepared by the most experienced QA specialist on the project.
 After, it is sent to the QA Manager for approval.
 The test plan covers all testing stages of the project: functional, automated, security testing, etc. The general document is called the Master Test Plan.
 However, in some situations, it may only cover one or more testing levels — the Level Test Plan.